 This page will teach you the basics of Coloring with Paper.
 I have discovered the most amazing technique.
 I call it coloring with paper.
 When I first saw the technique it was done with dies.
 Because I loved it so much, I’ve adapted it to Cricut.
 You can make the most wonderful embellishments for your cards and scrapbook pages and can be so relaxing, as relaxing as coloring for adults!

-This tutorial will teach the general technique for the Coloring with Paper method.
+This tutorial teaches the basics of Coloring with Paper method.
 Each project will have its own post to explain papers used and any special notes for that project.
 You can see the other project by using the “Type” menu above and selecting “Coloring with Paper”.